dazinator/FluentGit/README.md

       .CheckoutFileIfExists("licence.txt")
 ```

-## Why?

-The goal with FluentGit, is to provide an API that guides the user through making operations with Git, in a straightforward, easy to read, and easy to write, manner.

 ## Under the hood

-FluentGit uses libgit2sharp under the hood, but wraps it in a fluent API.
+FluentGit uses libgit2sharp internally, and surfaces it in a fluent way.
-Using libgit2sharp is great